UBC-MDS/Bee_Colony_Dashboard_R/docs/proposal.md

 ## Research questions and usage scenarios

-Our project, the `Bee Colony Dashboard` helps identify the rate and possible causes of colony collapse disorder over quarterly periods in the US.
+Our project, the `Bee Colony Dashboard_R` helps identify the rate and possible causes of colony collapse disorder over quarterly periods in the US.
 Some key questions that can be answered are: